WPI 2228 (Metoclopramide 5 mg)

 Pill imprint WPI 2228 has been identified as Metoclopramide hydrochloride 5 mg.

-Metoclopramide is used in the treatment of nausea/vomiting; gastroparesis; migraine; gerd; lactation augmentation (and more), and belongs to the drug classes GI stimulants, miscellaneous antiemetics.
+Metoclopramide is used in the treatment of gastroparesis; nausea/vomiting; migraine; gerd; lactation augmentation (and more), and belongs to the drug classes GI stimulants, miscellaneous antiemetics.
 There is no proven risk in humans during pregnancy.
-Metoclopramide 5 mg is not subject to the Controlled Substances Act.
+Metoclopramide 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 5 mg